SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 5. Download the sample code from [DMC Extensibility Bootcamp Github Samples](https://github.com/SAP-samples/digital-manufacturing-extension-samples).

-6. Open the folder "api-mssql-nodejs" which is under "DMC_ProcessExtensions" in the Visual Studio Code.
+6. Open the folder "api-mssql-nodejs" which is under "dm-process-extensions" in the Visual Studio Code.
 ![](assets/Exercise3.1_OpenInVSCode.png)

 7. (Optional) Build and push the image to your Docker repository.